The $17 Amazon Find I Keep Stockpiled for My Art-Loving Kids

 I went looking for sturdy drawing paper I could buy in bulk, paper that would hold up to all the different mediums my girls use on a regular basis — crayons, markers, colored pencils, pastels, and watercolor — and my research led me to this bulk bundle of Sax Sulphite drawing paper on Amazon.
 The paper is medium weight with a textured side and smooth side, and it’s proven to be very versatile and to hold up well to (mostly) whatever my kids feel like creating.

-And, at $15 for a 500-page pack of paper, that’s $0.03 a page, which is phenomenal, and makes me say “You’re telling me you can’t use this basically empty $0.25 page anymore because the line of the unicorn’s back is all wrong?” way less often now.
+And, at $17 for a 500-page pack of paper, that’s just over $0.03 a page, which is phenomenal, and makes me say “You’re telling me you can’t use this basically empty $0.25 page anymore because the line of the unicorn’s back is all wrong?” way less often now.

 I keep the whole stack of paper in one of the 9.75″ x 13.75″ TJENA boxes from IKEA, which the girls keep near their desk so that the paper is always within reach.
 A 500-page pack lasts us, well, way longer than paper purchases used to last us, so that’s something!